 Kindler is a member of the Executive Committee of the International Mesothelioma Interest Group and serves on the Science Advisory Board of the Mesothelioma Applied Research Foundation.
 In addition, she is a member of International Association for the Study of Lung Cancer, the American Association of Cancer Research, and the American Society of Clinical Oncology.
 A reviewer for a number of oncology-related journals, Kindler also serves on the Editorial Boards of the journals Clinical Advances in Hematology & Oncology and Targeted Therapies, and has spent the last several years as associate editor of the journal Lung Cancer.

-Awards earned by Kindler for her clinical and research expertise include the Mimi Ashton/ALCASE Award for Outstanding Patient Care (1998) and the University of Chicago Cancer Research Center Research Award (2000-2002).
+Awards earned by Kindler for her clinical and research expertise include the Mimi Ashton/ALCASE Award for Outstanding Patient Care (1998) and the University of Chicago Comprehensive Cancer Center Research Award (2000-2002).
 She has also been listed in a number of "Who's Who" publications for the medical industry and has earned a place of several lists of "Top Cancer Doctors."